-We just came back from a great trip to Paris and a guess I’m still in the “romantic- vintagey” mood of the city.
+When I made this tray, we had just come back from a trip to Paris and a guess I was still in the “romantic- vintagey” mood of the city.
 I wanted a tray to put my breakfast things in the refrigerator and just take the tray out in the morning and put it back in right after (time saver!).
-And, a white plate just didn’t do the trick!
+If you’re like me, a white plate just can’t do the trick!

 - White plastic plate (got mine at the Dollar Store)